Gross domestic product: Production approach

 The value of output of all sectors is then added to get the gross value of output at factor cost.
 Subtracting each sector's intermediate consumption from gross output value gives the GVA (=GDP) at factor cost.
 Adding indirect tax minus subsidies to GVA (GDP) at factor cost gives the "GVA (GDP) at producer prices".

 Income approach

 The second way of estimating GDP is to use "the sum of primary incomes distributed by resident producer units".

 If GDP is calculated this way it is sometimes called gross domestic income (GDI), or GDP (I).
 GDI should provide the same amount as the expenditure method described later.
 By definition, GDI is equal to GDP.
 In practice, however, measurement errors will make the two figures slightly off when reported by national statistical agencies.

-This method measures GDP by adding incomes that firms pay households for factors of production they hire - wages for labour, interest for capital, rent for land and profits for entrepreneurship.
+This method measures GDP by adding incomes that firms pay households for factors of production they hire – wages for labour, interest for capital, rent for land and profits for entrepreneurship.

-The US "National Income and Expenditure Accounts" divide incomes into five categories:
+The US "National Income and Product Accounts" divide incomes into five categories: